camunda/camunda-docs/docs/components/zeebe/deployment-guide/interceptors.md

 `zeebe_gateway_interceptors_0_className`.
 Likewise, a second interceptor's `jarPath` can be configured using `zeebe_gateway_interceptors_1_jarPath`.

+## About class loading
+[Previously](#packaging-an-interceptor), we stated that you need to package the interceptor class into a fat JAR.
+Although good general advice, this is not entirely true.
+To understand why, let's discuss how the class loading of your interceptor works.

+When your JAR is loaded into the gateway, Zeebe provides a special class loader for it.
+This class loader isolates your interceptor from the rest of Zeebe, but it also exposes our own code to your interceptor.
+When loading classes for your interceptor, it will always first look in this special class loader and only if it is not available it will look in Zeebe's main class loader.
+In other words, you can access any classes from Zeebe's main class loader when they are not provided by your JAR.
+For internal class loading, Zeebe will still only look in its main class loader.

+This means you can reduce your JAR size by leaving out libraries that are already provided by Zeebe's class loader.
+In addition, if your interceptor depends on a different version of a class than the one provided by Zeebe, then you can provide your own version without having to worry about breaking Zeebe.

 ## Troubleshooting
 Here we describe a few common errors.
 Hopefully, this will help you recognize these situations and provide an easy fix.
 Generally, the gateway will not be